Make UseEditor’s Note: We have updated this post to include an infographic for easy reference of ADA Compliant signage.

 Title III prohibits discrimination based on disability in places of public accommodation.

-Even websites have been included in this definition, including 100% digital brands that don’t even have brick-and-mortar outlets.
+To clarify, eCommerce websites (where there are no brick-and-mortar outlets) are included in the ADA.
 While thousands of lawsuits have focused on website accessibility, it should be noted that the legal emphasis revolves around the overall spirit of ADA Title III.

 According to the renowned law firm, Seyfarth & Shaw, 2019 was a record-breaking year for Federal ADA Title III lawsuits.
 The cases ranged anywhere from Braille gift card complaints to website and mobile app accessibility cases.